skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   Show ASCII text in the comment fields of the disassembly.

 -T, --sft `FILE`
-  Specify the skool file template to use.
+  Specify the skool file template to use (which may be '-' for standard input).
   By default, any skool file template whose name (minus the .sft suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) will be used, if present.

 -V, --version
   Show the SkoolKit version number and exit.